 Both types of immunotherapy are highly specific to the patient involved, since both use cancer cells from the patient to provide treatment.

 Contact an experienced Bay Area lawyer at Kaiser Gornick LLP to learn more about immunotherapy and other alternative treatment options for mesothelioma.
-Schedule an initial consultation and speak with an attorney at our office in San Francisco, California, at (855) 534-0061.
+Schedule an initial consultation and speak with an attorney at our offices in the San Francisco Bay Area, California, at (855) 534-0061.